mti-lab/UTokyo-sisap23-challenge-submission/README.md

 - Use [AntihubRemoval](https://github.com/naaktslaktauge/antihub-removal) for the preprocessing, which reduce the number of data points by removing anti-hub points.
 - Hyperparameters are tuned with multi-objective blackbox optimization using [Optuna](https://optuna.readthedocs.io/en/stable/index.html) library.

+## Hyperparameters
+Hyperparameters to be used is hard-coded in `search/search.py`.
+There are some candidate sets for runtime hyperparameters in the script.
+Note that it is not required to rebuild index for each set, following [the regulation of the submission](https://github.com/sisap-challenges/challenge2023/discussions/10).
+The result for each set is saved as a separated record in the same csv file.

 ## Scripts
 ### Scripts for search
 - `search/search.py`